 june - august

 Fjord kayaking trip Norway highlights

-This fjord kayaking trip Norway does something with you along the way, the sheer size of the fjords, the beauty of the cultural heritage, meeting the locals, clean and pristine nature.
+This fjord kayaking trip in Norway does something with you along the way, the sheer size of the fjords, the beauty of the cultural heritage, meeting the locals, clean and pristine nature.

 Daily routines and pace brings you back to nature, to yourself.
 Sharing this with a small international group of people, the stunning waterfalls, a porpoise blowing in the silent evening or an eagle catching a fish is just a natural fit in your experience.
 Are you ready to start your kayak expedition?

 Upon booking: pay a 30% deposit to secure your spot.
-70% balance payment 4 weeks before start of the trip.
+70% balance payment 4 weeks before the start of the trip.

 Is this trip for you?

 Everybody needs to be able to swim, and to be strong enough to lift a fully packed kayak in and out of the water, in rocky and slippery landing conditions.

 If you like an adventure in wild and overwhelming nature, and a good conversation around the campfire, this is the trip for you!